grantjenks/python-sortedcontainers/docs/index.rst

     >>> len(sl)
     30000003

-**Note:** don't try this at home without at least a gigabyte of memory.
-In Python an integer requires at least 12 bytes.
-SortedList will add about 4 bytes per object stored in the container.
+**Note:** don't try this without at least a half gigabyte of memory.
+In Python an integer requires about 24 bytes.
+SortedList will add about 8 bytes per object stored in the container.
 That's pretty hard to beat as it's the cost of a pointer to each object.
 It's also 66% less overhead than a typical binary tree implementation (e.g. red-black tree, avl tree, aa tree, splay tree, treap, etc.) for which every node must also store two pointers to children nodes.

-SortedContainers takes all of the work out of Python sorted types - making your deployment and use of Python easy.
+SortedContainers takes all of the work out of Python sorted collections - making your deployment and use of Python easy.
 There's no need to install a C compiler or pre-build and distribute custom extensions.
 Performance is a feature and testing has 100% coverage with unit tests and hours of stress.

 Testimonials
 ------------